 Plymstock School Mathematics Department

-The Mathematics Department is one of the largest in the School, housed on the ground floor of a purpose-built block.
-We have 11 teaching rooms, an ICT suite, almost exclusively for our own use, and a staff work room.
-We employ 14 members of staff and several other members of staff also teach within the Department.
+The Mathematics Department is one of the largest in the School, housed on the ground floor of a purpose-built block, opened in 2004.
+We have 11 teaching rooms, all of which are equipped with a projector, an ICT suite, almost exclusively for our own use, and a staff workroom.

-The Mathematics Department is committed to providing excellent teaching and endeavours to ensure that all students achieve their potential in Mathematics at all levels.
+The Mathematics Department is committed to providing excellent teaching and endeavours to ensure that all students of varying abilities and interests should be given the opportunity to achieve their full potential in Mathematics at all levels.

 At Plymstock, we believe that Mathematics provides opportunities for students to be both creative and independent, but it also allows for co-operation and debate to take place through logical thinking.
 It enables communication to be precise, elegant and informed.

 All students follow the National Curriculum requirements to ensure progress and prepare them for the demands of the 9 – 1 GCSE.
 Students in Years 7 to 11 currently receive 8 hours of lessons over a two-week timetable.
 Students studying A Level Mathematics receive 10 hours of lessons over a two-week timetable and students studying Core Mathematics receive 4 hours over the two-week timetable.

 In all years students are taught in sets according to their pathways and Key Stage 4 target grades.
 Year 7 setting is based on Key Stage 2 attainment in the SAT examinations and initial assessments.
 Year 8 and 9 setting is based on Key Stage 2 scores, Mathematics Department test scores and teacher assessment.
 In Years 10 and 11 setting is based on their Key Stage 2 and 3 attainment levels and target grades that are based on prior data.
 Student progress is tracked internally throughout the students’ careers at Plymstock.